apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

 In the `Launch` type, we have fields with scalar types and object types.
-GraphQL has built-in scalar types, `Int`, `String`, `Boolean`, `ID` which represents the leaves of an operation while object types are user-defined GraphQL types with some fields.
+GraphQL has built-in scalar types, `Int`, `String`, `Boolean`, `ID` which represents the leaves of an operation while object types are user-defined GraphQL types.
 The object types here are `Mission`, `Rocket`, and `User`.
 We need to define the fields for these object types.

 **Note:** The `cursor` field in the `Launch` type is there for pagination purposes.
 We'll cover that later in the tutorial.